grammyjs/website/site/docs/hosting/deno-deploy.md

 3. Visit your [Deno Deploy dashboard](https://dash.deno.com/projects).
 4. Create a new project.
-5. Scroll to the "Deploy from GitHub" section and click "Continue".
+5. Scroll to the “Deploy from GitHub” section and click “Continue”.
 6. Install the GitHub app on your account or organization and choose your repository.
 7. Select the branch you want to deploy, and then choose your `mod.ts` file to be deployed.